Bensterriblescripts/Lib-Handlers/README.md

 `PanicErr(functionMustSucceed);` `ErrExists(functionMightErrorButWeDontCare);` `PrintErr(functionMightErrorButOnlyLogIt);`

 ---

-Aside from that, there are other functions I use regularly:
- - OAuth2 access token retrieval
- - Dataverse odata requests
- - Guid types
- - SSH Tunneling and key access
- - Windows API HWND retrieval and changes (for manipulating active program's window state)

 All of these functions write to the error log and stdout, `Panic()` can be called directly to write to an errorlog and exit the program.
 YOU MUST HANDLE YOUR DEFERS before using this function.